sbslee/1kgp-pgx-paper/README.md

 # 1kgp-pgx-paper
 Data and code repository for the 1KGP PGx paper

+Carissa A. Sherman, Katrina G. Claw, and Seung-been Lee.
+Pharmacogenetic analysis of structural variation in the 1000 genomes project using whole genome sequences.
+Scientific Reports.
+Published: 2024-10-01.
+DOI: https://doi.org/10.1038/s41598-024-73748-3.

 To obtain individual SV calls made by PyPGx, and corresponding copy number profiles and allele fraction profiles, please visit the `sv-tables` directory or select one of the following genes:

 1. [CYP2A6](sv-tables/CYP2A6.md)